 Relevant Master’s degree in Business, Education or related Health Profession.
 PhD/EdD degree preferred.
 Minimum of 5-7 years experience in health professions, professional development, career placement, internship or related experience; grant management and apprenticeship experience preferred; experience in and leadership of community college and/or career and technical education, direction of grant funded projects, development and coordination of resource networks, and related initiatives a plus.
 Work history in private industry and/or higher education preferred.

 All interested candidates should send a letter of intent (including the jobcode GHW-Project Director) curriculum vitae, salary requirements, and three professional references with current contact information.
+Applications will be accepted until position is filled.
 Send materials by email with the appropriate job code in the subject line to firstname.lastname@example.org.

 Bergen Community College